Skip to main content Skip to search results Skip to Facets & Filters

 Biography

 Ernest Bradlee Watson was born on April 19, 1879 in Boston, Massachusetts.
 He graduated from Dartmouth College in 1902 and with a PhD from Harvard in 1913.
-After a brief stint at instructor and assistant professor of English at Dartmouth College, Watson joined the faculty of Roberts College in Istanbul being its Dean from 1916-1923.
+After a brief stint as instructor and assistant professor of English at Dartmouth College, Watson joined the faculty of Robert College in Istanbul, serving as its Dean from 1916 to 1923.
 During World War I, Watson was with the Red Cross in Paris for a year and a half and served as managing editor of the monthly journal "War Medicine."
-In 1925, he returned to Dartmouth his teaching mainly in the field of drama which had long been an interest of him.
+In 1925, he returned to Dartmouth.
+His teaching was mainly in the field of drama, which had long been an interest of his.
 He retired from Dartmouth in 1949.
-Watson was the author of "Sheridan to Robertson" (1926), a study of the London stage and beginning in 1931, he co-edited the anthology "Contemporary Drama."
-Watson died on December 6, 1960.
+Watson was the author of "Sheridan to Robertson" (1926), a study of the London stage, and beginning in 1931 he co-edited the anthology "Contemporary Drama."
+Watson died on December 6, 1961.

 Found in 2 Collections and/or Records: